 25. The tiny town of Little Switzerland (MP 334) offers unique views and history, resembling a colony perched between valleys that resembles the Swiss Alps.
-It’s the only town that can be accessed directly from the Blue Ridge Parkway.
+Of all the charming towns near the BRP, it’s the only one that can be accessed directly from the parkway.

 27. One of the more common manmade attractions you’ll find along the parkway are the tunnels dug through the mountains.
 There are a total of 26 Blue Ridge Parkway tunnels, all but one of which is in North Carolina.

 28. These tunnels were deemed necessary by the engineers who designed the scenic route in order to have a limited impact on the land while navigating the Appalachian’s rugged terrain.

 29. Most of the tunnels on the Blue Ridge Parkway were constructed by hand back in the 1930s.
 The longest tunnel on the parkway is the Pine Mountain Tunnel at 1,434 feet long.
 The Rough Ridge Tunnel is the shortest at just 150 feet.

 30. One of the most popular attractions along the Blue Ridge Parkway is Asheville‘s Biltmore Estate.
 At 135,280 square feet, the 250-room mansion is the largest private home in America, and the centerpiece of the Vanderbilt’s bucolic 125,000-acre retreat.